shurutech/knee/README.md

 # Knee
 ## Overview
-Welcome to Knee, the streamlined tool for developers!
-Our mission is simple: to make the setup and deployment of various services like Python servers, PostgreSQL databases, and more, as easy and efficient as possible.
-Designed with both novice and seasoned developers in mind.
-Dive into Knee for a smoother, more efficient development experience!
+Welcome to Knee, an interactive CLI tool built on top of Ansible, used to automate infrastructure setup, leading to increased efficiency and reduced human error.

 ## How it works